tjbo/books/README.md

 * the underscore here denotes that the particular file is to do with redux state

-Though the names end up much longer, this generally makes navigation of bigger projects easier when you browsing a repo online, or if you use a menu prompt to open files in your editor.
+Though the names end up much longer, this generally makes navigation of bigger projects easier when you are browsing a repo online, or if you use a menu prompt to open files in your editor.

 ## OTHER LIBRARIES